-If you want to set up the CrossFire, the Master card should be inserted to Master slot and the Slave card should be inserted to Slave slot properly.
+If you want to set up the CrossFire, the Master card should be inserted into the Master slot and the Slave card should be inserted into the Slave slot properly.
 Make sure that the card is inserted in correct slot.
+You need to install the 8.15 driver or later which must include the Catalyst Control Centre (CCC).